-Various organizations across the globe disseminate administrative data via the Web for unrestricted public use.
-These organizations balance the trade-off between protection and inference.
-Recent developments of advanced disclosure avoidance techniques include the incorporation of synthetic data, which capture the essential features of underlying data by releasing altered data generated from a posterior predictive distribution.
-The Census Bureau has interrelated time series data which are hierarchical and contain many zeros.
-Current rule-based dislosure avoidance techniques require the Census Bureau to not release count data of small magnitudes.
-Motivated by this problem, we use zero-inflated Bayesian Generalized Linear Mixed Models with privacy-preserving prior distributions to protect and release synthetic data about thousands of small groups regardless of magnitude.
-We find that as the prior distributions of the variance components become more precise toward zero, privacy increases.
-We apply our methodology to the strict privacy measure of empirical differential privacy and a newly defined privacy measure, PORI, which is more representative of each observation in the dataset.
-We illustrate our results with the Census Bureau’s Quarterly Workforce Indicators and plan to implement a similar approach on their confidential disaggregated data.
+Organizations disseminate statistical summaries of administrative data via the Web for unrestricted public use.
+They balance the trade-off between confidentiality protection and inference quality.
+Recent developments in disclosure avoidance techniques include the incorporation of synthetic data, which capture the essential features of underlying data by releasing altered data generated from a posterior predictive distribution.
+The United States Census Bureau collects millions of interrelated time series micro-data that are hierarchical and contain many zeros and suppressions.
+Rule-based disclosure avoidance techniques often require the suppression of count data for small magnitudes and the modification of data based on a small number of entities.
+Motivated by this problem, we use zero-inflated extensions of Bayesian Generalized Linear Mixed Models (BGLMM) with privacy-preserving prior distributions to develop methods for protecting and releasing synthetic data from time series about thousands of small groups of entities without suppression based on the of magnitudes or number of entities.
+We find that as the prior distributions of the variance components in the BGLMM become more precise toward zero, confidentiality protection increases and inference quality deteriorates.
+We evaluate our methodology using a strict privacy measure, empirical differential privacy, and a newly defined risk measure, Probability of Range Identification (PoRI), which directly measures attribute disclosure risk.
+We illustrate our results with the U.S. Census Bureau’s Quarterly Workforce Indicators.